 Well, there are many—and this is what scares the “late adopters” away.
 The biggest fear, I believe, is entrusting your intellectual property to any third party, let alone to someone you don’t know, in a country with different customs (RE: more IP theft) and laws.
 This isn’t something that I would suggest being taken lightly.
 However, the outsourcers are aware of this fear.
 They won’t be in business long, if their clients IP is being stolen from them—this is the type of thing that tends to kill a service business.
 So they are very sensitive to this issue, and have erected many security features to allay the client’s fears.
 In extreme circumstances, the client code can be isolated to computers with no Internet Access or write devices.

 The second most important fear is lack of control.
 Software companies are typically accustomed to internal development, and want to manage the process closely.
 You can still manage and monitor the product development process closely using an offshore outsourcer—and you should.
 It does, however, take a bit more work and usually an adjustment to the normal management processes.
-From what I have seen in my research, it is very possible to have the process go as well, or better, than it would in-house.
+From what I have seen it is very possible to have the process go as well, or better, than it would in-house.
 It’s also very possible to screw it up completely!

 The third greatest fear is dealing with a different culture and time zone.
-Except for the most bigoted among us, I believe that this is easily overcome simply by “doing”.
+Except for the most bigoted or fearful among us, I believe that this is easily overcome simply by “doing”.
 Once you work closely with colleagues in other countries, you realize that we’re all “people”, with many of the same aspirations and fears, regardless of where we live.
 Most will get very comfortable quite quickly with their foreign counterparts, if they just jump in and give it a chance.

 Lastly, there is the issue of inertia—“we’ve always done it this way”.
 Although it seems a bit silly, this is a very common problem.
 This problem has deeper roots, and is much more serious, than simply fear of outsourcing.
 If you don’t overcome it and roll with the changes, it could kill your company.